StarlangSoftware/DataCollector/README.md

 Subordinating conjunctions, marked as “IN” in English sentences, are transformed to \*NONE\* and the appropriate participle morpheme is appended to the stem in the Turkish translation.

 A multiword expression may correspond to a single English word.
 Conversely, more than one words in English may correspond to a single word in Turkish.
 In the first case, we use the multiword expression as the gloss.
 In the latter case, we replace some English words with \*NONE\*.

+## English-Persian Tree Translation

+Persian language is a member of Indo-European family that uses a modified Arabic script and is written from right to left.
+As a result of this, processing Persian language becomes difficult.
+Beside this, tokenization is also difficult since delineating spaces are not consistently used.
+Persian has a flexible word order.
+Most commonly, sentences follow a subject-object-verb ordering.
+However, the ordering may change according to the emphasis.
+For example, if the emphasis is on the subject, one can use object-subject- verb ordering.

+Forming question sentences is also different than English, in the sense that the structure of the sentence does not necessarily change.
+In Persian, affixes can come before or after word roots.
+Like English, verb form changes according to tense.

+### Constituent order and \*NONE\* cases
+Majority of Persian sentences have the SOV order.
+Based on this fact, when translating English trees, we permute its subtrees to reflect change of constituent order in Persian.

+It is obvious that some English words will not have a corresponding form in the Persian side, so in these cases, we replace the English constituent leaf with \*NONE\*.
+In some cases, the personal pronouns acting as subjects (sometimes also objects) are naturally embedded in the verb.
+In those cases, pronoun in the original tree is replaced with \*NONE\* and its subtree is moved after the verb phrase.

+### Case markers
+Persian uses case marker “ra” to denote the syntactic functions of nouns and noun groups.
+For example, accusative case may be used to mark the direct object of a transitive verb and locative case may be used to mark the head of a prepositional phrase.
+In English, there are no tokens corresponding to “ra”.
+When the direct object is definite it is always followed by “ra”; when the direct object is indefinite but individuated it may or may not be followed by “ra” under certain conditions.
+We add this token after direct object.
+Also, in translation from English to Persian, the prepositions are sometimes replaced with \*NONE\*.

+### Plural in nouns and verb inflection
+Subject-Verb number agreement is optional in Persian.
+In translation, we used the case that sounds more natural.
+Also, plural nouns under NNS tag in the English tree are sometimes translated as singular.

+### Tense and Auxiliary Verb ambiguity
+In general, tenses in English are different than tenses in Persian.
+We translate English tenses to corresponding tenses in Persian.
+If there is no corresponding tense in Persian, we translate in to the closest semantic class in Persian.

+When a compound verb comes with an auxiliary verb, another difficult case arises.
+In that case, auxiliary verb comes between head of compound verb and light verb.
+Al- though auxiliary verb(s) have corresponding verb(s) in Persian, we did not translate them and bring them under VB with the main verb.

+### WH- Questions
+There are significant differences between English question sentences and Persian question sentences.
+For this case, we benefit from Penn Treebank II annotation where the movement leaves a trace and is associated with wh-constituent with a numeric marker.
+For example, “WHNP-1” and “\*T\*-1” are associated.

+During translation, wh-constituent is replaced with *NONE* and its trace is replaced with related question pronoun in Persian.

 For Developers
 ============